 So session one and two may seem like there is no significant change but we are learning fast about the way your nervous system is disorganised.
 You will start to make sense to both of us as we begin to see order in the disorganisation.
 Then over the following sessions we can start to make progress.
 Remember our definition of Fibromyalgia?

 “A disorganised nervous system trying but failing to respond . . .”

 So the aim is to help the nervous system reorganise.
 So how do we go about that?

 This method was developed by an Orthopaedic Surgeon, Dr José Palomar MD.
 He realised many patients were going under his knife because no physical reason for their pain could be found in their MRI scans – This is known as investigative surgery.
 I liken this to the problem of FMS because no physical reason can be found here either.
-Dr Palomar would notice that when looking inside there was no issue lurking in the tissue either (other than what he just created by cutting them open!) so he began to theorise that the discomfort felt was NOT ‘in the tissue’ and NOT ‘all in the head’ but instead in the interpretation within how the nervous system responded to the insult.
+Dr Palomar would notice that, when looking inside, there was no issue lurking in the tissue either (other than what he just created by cutting them open!), so he began to theorise that the discomfort felt was NOT ‘in the tissue’ and NOT ‘all in the head’ but instead in the interpretation within how the nervous system responded to the insult.
 He has developed his non-invasive work over the past 30 years through his profound research into the nervous system and successfully treats patients with all kinds of orthopaedic pain conditions.
-He now travels, teaching his protocols to people like me, who have been lucky enough to learn directly from him and apply the teaching to our own patient groups.
 You can learn more about Dr Palomar on his teaching website here.

 When learning this technique it was instantly clear to us that this could be the reason our FMS patients did not respond to conventional therapy.
 We realised that their nervous system was actually responding as if a threat was being placed upon it.
 We have written up a few of our patient stories below so you can see how this method has changed their lives.